withcaldera/engineering-framework/README.md

 This is about making your valuable work visible so the team can learn from it, build on it, and recognize it.

+### Proactivity

+**Proactivity is taking initiative without being asked.** It's the difference between adequate and excellent performance at every level.
+Proactive engineers don't wait for problems to escalate or opportunities to be handed to them—they identify what needs to happen and make it happen.

+**Proactive work is visible work.** In a remote organization, proactivity creates the signals that others use to understand your impact.
+When you proactively share learnings, identify problems, or improve systems, you're both creating value and making that value visible.

+**Expectations scale with your level.** A Software Engineer proactively communicates blockers and shares learnings.
+A Principal Engineer proactively identifies systemic issues and shares industry insights.
+A Distinguished Engineer proactively discovers company-level problems and shapes strategic direction.

+**Proactivity multiplies your impact.** When you act before being asked, you solve problems earlier, prevent issues from escalating, and create opportunities that wouldn't exist otherwise.
+This is how you demonstrate readiness for the next level.

+Throughout the role definitions, you'll see proactive behaviors woven into the competency expectations—this isn't a separate skill, it's how excellence shows up in Craft, Impact, and Leadership.

 ### AI-Augmented Engineering

 **AI is fundamentally changing how we engineer software.** It's shifting our focus from technical menial tasks to strategy, user understanding, and value delivery.
 This changes expectations at every level.